Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

-Unlike classical signal processing where the shift operation is a time delay, in the graph setting different choices of the graph shift operator for the data are often possible, especially in abstract networks (Sec.~\ref{subsec:graphs}).
+Unlike classical signal processing where the shift operation is a time delay, in the graph setting, different choices of the graph shift operator for the data are often possible, especially in abstract networks (Sec.~\ref{subsec:graphs}).
 Designing or learning both the filter coefficients and the GSO is challenging because of the powers of $\mtS$ appearing in the filter expression (e.g., \eqref{eq:graphConv}), and because of the high DoFs that can cause overfitting.
 A way to circumvent these challenges is to build a graph filter operating on multiple pre-specified GSOs~\cite{sevi2018harmonic,Hua2019-combination, fan2019global,emirov2022polynomial}.
 Given $Q$ GSOs $\{ \mtS_q\}_{q=1}^Q$, we define a multi-GSO graph filter as

 where $\{h_{qk}\}$ is the parameter applied to the $k$th signal shift with respect to the $q$th GSO.
-The multiple GSOs act now as inductive biases about the graph and / or data to aid modeling and in contrast to e.g., learning the GSOs, it reduces the filter parameters to $Q(K+1)$ and the computational cost to $\stO(QK|\stE|)$.
-In addition, because these filters are linear in the parameters, their data-driven design reduces to solving a least squares problem similar to the convolutional filtering.
+The multiple GSOs now act as inductive biases about the graph and / or data to aid modeling.
+In contrast to e.g., learning the GSOs, this approach reduces the filter parameters to $Q(K+1)$ and the computational cost to $\fnO(QK|\stE|)$.
+In addition, because these filters are linear in the parameters, their data-driven design reduces to solving a least squares problem, similar to convolutional filtering.

-The first discussions about multi-GSO graph filtering are presented in \cite{sevi2018harmonic}, which uses a combination of two random walk matrices over directed graphs.
-The case $Q = 2$ is also discussed in~\cite{Hua2019-combination}, which proposes a group-sparsity promoting filter design of the form

-where $\{\vcx, \vcy\}$ are input-output pairs, $\mu > 0$ and $\alpha \in ]0,1[$ are scalars, and $\vch_q$ is the vector of filter parameters with respect to the GSO $\mtS_q$.
-Designing multi-GSO filters as per \eqref{eq.grSparse} tends to assign non-zero parameters to only one of the two parallel filters, thus, selecting the best GSO for the transformation at hand.
-An application of this idea to diversity-enhanced recommender systems is discussed in \cite{isufi2021accuracy}.
-Differently, the work in~\cite{fan2019global} uses the filter \eqref{eq:multiGSOfilt} for semi-supervised learning on graphs and simplifies the parameters to be multiples of each other, i.e., $\vch_q = w_q \vch$ for all $q$, where $w_q$ is also designed.
-Instead, \cite{emirov2022polynomial} discusses the extension of \eqref{eq:multiGSOfilt} to rational filters.